hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 $m$ is the slope.
 If it's above 1, it means your line is going up faster.
 If it's between 0 and 1, it's going up slower.
 If it's negative, it's going downwards.

 $b$ is the intercept.
-On every line, it will always eventually hit the $y$ axis, unless it's a line that's straight up and down.
+Every line will always eventually hit the $y$ axis, unless it's a line that's straight up and down.
 The $b$ intercept is where your line intersect the $y$ axis.

 If you fill in $m$ & $b$ in the equation, you're left with $x$ & $y$ variables.
 Those $x$ and $y$ variables coordinate directly to the the $x$ and $y$ coordinates of the point on the graph.